darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 You could deploy [fail2ban](https://www.linode.com/docs/security/using-fail2ban-for-security/) to configure jails for your host and thus prevent **bruteforce** attacks by banning suspicious IPs.
 A clever guy in the Authelia repo already published a [guide](https://github.com/clems4ever/authelia/issues/178) on how to do this with Authelia.
 Since we are logging logs from our containers into a host-based persistent volume, we should point the logs in `jail.local` to the authelia log files in our volume (also change `backend = systemd` to `backend = polling`, so it will poll those log files instead of relying on systemd, since we are using docker).

 {% include note.html content="I was able to set this all up and I could see how *fail2ban* would populate `iptables` with the blocked IPs.
-SSH bruteforce was effectively blocked, however, for some reason, HTTP access kept being accepted, regardless of iptables explicictly blocking the ip for all protocols.
+SSH bruteforce was effectively blocked, however, for some reason, HTTP access kept being accepted, regardless of iptables explicitly blocking the ip for all protocols.
 I did some `tcpdump` debugging and couldn't find any issues.
 I don't exactly know why this is the case (I sense it has something to do with AWS), if you get it working on your side, please ping me, post a comment or open an issue/PR in the github repo." %}

 #### Use Cloudflare SSL Proxy